Criminal Procedure Bar Practice Exam

 Question: 1 / 400

-When the defendant is not in custody
+When the jury is sworn in

 Get further explanation with Examzify DeepDiveBeta